chervias/DustFilaments/README.md

 Available maps
 --------------

-Our maps are located at [](http://astrophysics.physics.fsu.edu/~chervias/).
+Our maps are located at [http://astrophysics.physics.fsu.edu/~chervias/](http://astrophysics.physics.fsu.edu/~chervias/).
-The units of our maps are uK Thermo units.
+The units of our maps are uK Thermo.
 We create full sky maps of T,Q,U emission at 20, 27, 39, 93, 145, 225, 280 GHz.
 Also we include maps at 217 and 353 GHz.
 We include maps with the T filament map, and the Q,U large scale filled by the Planck template (labeled `Hybrid-PolNoGPlane`), as well as the unit-calibrated map without this large-scale filled and before filtering by a high-pass filter.
 This is the raw Q,U map directly from our filament code, but calibrated to uK thermo units (labeled `Filaments-Raw`).
 This is the model described in our paper, whose main parameters are listed in Table 1.